+The organization and contact information of the author of the waste management summary report and the name and contact information of the person(s) at the off-site recycling facility (or facilities) responsible for data collection and reporting.
 10.6.1.3 Minimize construction waste, per unit area of new building floor area, generated in new portions of buildings.

-Construction waste includes that which is hauled from the site, whether diverted, landfilled, incinerated, or otherwise disposed of.
+Maximum = 10 points Construction waste includes that which is hauled from the site, whether diverted, landfilled, incinerated, or otherwise disposed of.
 Soil and land-clearing debris are not included in the calculations.

-10.6.1.4 Construction waste, including building demolition waste and packaging, is diverted from the landfill through recycling, reuse, repurposing, or composting.

-The amount of construction waste that is used for waste-toenergy combustion is multiplied by 0.5 when counted as waste diverted from landfill.
-Waste-to-energy facilities have a combustion efficiency rate of 60% or more.

-Soil and land-clearing debris and materials used as alternative daily cover at landfills are not included in these calculations.

-Calculations may be performed based on weight or volume, but the same basis is used throughout this credit.
+Ten points are earned where waste is <1.2 lbs./ft2 (5.9 kgf/m2)of the new building floor area.
+Six points are earned where waste is 1.2 lbs./ft2 (5.9 kgf/m2) to 2.0 lbs./ft2 (9.8 kgf/m2) of the new building floor area.
+Three points are earned where waste is 2.0 lbs./ft2 (9.8 kgf/m2) to 2.5 lbs./ft2 (12.2 kgf/m2) of the new building floor area.
+No points are earned where waste is >2.5 lbs./ft2 (12.2 kgf/m2) of the new building floor area.
+10.6.1.4 Construction waste, including building demolition waste and packaging, is diverted from the landfill through recycling, Maximum = 7 points reuse, repurposing, or composting.
+Points are earned where a percentage of the total amount of construction The amount of construction waste that is used for waste-to- waste is diverted from landfill: energy combustion is multiplied by 0.5 when counted as waste diverted from landfill.
+Waste-to-energy facilities have a Six Seven points are earned for ≥75%. combustion efficiency rate of 60% or more.
+Soil and land-clearing debris and materials used as alternative Four-Five points are earned for ≥50% to <75%. daily cover at landfills are not included in these calculations.
+Two-Three points are earned for ≥25% to <50% Calculations may be performed based on weight or volume, but PLUS the same basis is used throughout this credit.
 Where calculations are performed to convert waste from weight to volume or volume to weight, the source of these conversions is stated.
-Maximum = 10 points

-- Ten points are earned where waste is <1.2 lbs./ft2 (5.9 kgf/m2)of the new building floor area. - Six points are earned where waste is 1.2 lbs./ft2 (5.9 kgf/m2) to 2.0 lbs./ft2 (9.8 kgf/m2) of the new building floor area. - Three points are earned where waste is 2.0 lbs./ft2 (9.8 kgf/m2) to 2.5 lbs./ft2 (12.2 kgf/m2) of the new building floor area. - No points are earned where waste is >2.5 lbs./ft2 (12.2 kgf/m2) of the new building floor area.

-Points are earned where a percentage of the total amount of construction waste is diverted from landfill:

-- Six points are earned for ≥75%.

-- Four points are earned for ≥50% to <75%.

-- Two points are earned for ≥25% to <50%

-PLUS

-One additional point is earned for facilities that have verified their annual average recycling rate from an independent third-party organization.

-• No points are earned for <25%.
+One additional point is earned for facilities that have verified their annual average recycling rate from an independent third-party organization. • No points are earned for <25%.

 10.6.2 POST OCCUPANCY SOLID WASTE RECYCLING

-10.6.2.1 The building design addresses recycling for solid waste using one or more of the following:
+10.6.2.1 The building design addresses recycling for solid waste Maximum = 2 points

+using one or more of the following: